byui-cse/cse450-course/source/module-04/intro.md

 *[Photo by Markus Winkler on Unsplash](https://unsplash.com/photos/QjRk3rj2O1c)*

 ## Introduction
 WelcomeBike Bike Rentals is a Beijing-based bike rental company that has recently expanded to include a handful of US locations.
-You've been asked to build a neural network that will predict the number of bike rentals for a given day for their Washington DC branch. [^1]
+You've been asked to build a neural network that will predict the number of bike rentals for a given day and hour for their Washington DC branch. [^1]

 ## Stakeholders